k24a1/bootra1n/README.md

 bootra1n: Linux + checkra1n, on USB
 ===================================
-k24a1's attempt at updating this for later versions of checkra1n (nothing done yet) `cant i just update /usr/bin/checkra1n and call it a day`
+k24a1's attempt at updating this for later versions of checkra1n (nothing done yet)<br>
+`cant i just update /usr/bin/checkra1n and call it a day`

 You will need: